andela-oosiname/mastermind_sname/README.md

 The game is timed and on successful completion, the user gets a detail of his performance and a top players list is displayed

 ## Development

-After checking out the repo, run mastermind for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run bundle exec rake install.
-To release a new version, update the version number in the GemSpec file, and then run bundle exec rake release to create a git tag for the version, push git commits and tags, and push the .gem file to rubygems.org.

-## Development